thorsten/phpMyFAQ/documentation/documentation.md

 **2.2. <a id="2.2"></a>Preparations**

 You can install phpMyFAQ via one of the provided packages as .zip or .tar.gz or using Git.
 If you choose our package, download it and unzip the archive on your hard disk.
-If you want to use Git, please run the following commands on your shell:
+If you want to use Git, please run the following commands on your
+shell:

 	$ git clone git@github.com:thorsten/phpMyFAQ.git
 	$ cd phpMyFAQ
 	$ curl -s https://getcomposer.org/installer | php
 	$ php composer.phar install
+	$ npm install
+	$ bower install
+	$ grunt

 You can modify the layout of phpMyFAQ using templates.
 A description of how this is done can be found [below][55].
 Copy all unzipped files to your web server in a directory using FTP.
 A good choice would be the directory **faq/**.
 **Important:**
 Writing permission for your script is needed in this directory to be able to write the file **config/database.php** during installation.
 This is the case if you're running PHP as CGI or as mod_php with disabled safe-mode.
 The installation script will stop when your web server isn't configured as needed.

 It might help to set chmod 775 to the whole phpMyFAQ directory to avoid problems during the installation.
 If you're running a very restrictive mod_php installation you should keep the chmod 775 for the following files and directories